 A week later, though, the NAO published a report called Early progress in transforming courts and tribunals.9 This was hugely revealing.
 It put details of the reform programme into the public domain for the first time.
 It disclosed how much the reforms would cost and how much they were expected to save.
 And it demonstrated what was going wrong.

 The NAO report was endorsed by the Commons Public Accounts Committee in July 2018.
-Meg Hillier MP, who chairs the committee, said:10
+Meg Hillier MP, who chaired the committee, said:10

 Government has cut corners in its rush to push through these reforms.
 The timetable was unrealistic, consultation has been inadequate and, even now, HMCTS has not clearly explained what the changes will mean in practice.